Ada-Developers-Academy/core-unit-3/layout/intro-to-flexbox.md

 - `column`
 - `column-reverse`

-**Practice:** Pair up with someone around you and make a prediction for what each of these properties will do.
+**Practice:** Make a prediction for what each of these properties will do.
 Then, add the property `flex-direction` to [the Codepen](https://codepen.io/adadev/pen/jzNQmV?editors=1100) and change the values and observe the differences.

 ## Determining Wrapping Behavior